xnl-h4ck3r/GAP-Burp-Extension/README.md

 - PARAM_MULTIPART_ATTR (5) - Used to indicate the value of a parameter attribute within a multi-part message body (such as the name of an uploaded file).
 - PARAM_JSON (6) - Used to indicate an item of data within a JSON structure.

-Thanks to a contribution by Pichik, you can now also choose to select JSON and XML paramaters from the Response too.
+RESPONSE PARAMETERS:
+- JSON parameters (Thanks to contribution by Pichik)
+- XML paramaters (Thanks to contribution by Pichik)
-In addition to this, if you are using this to generate a wordlist, you can add the words from URL paths to the results.
+- Words from URL paths, if you are using this to generate a wordlist (Thanks to contribution by Pichik)
+- Name and Id attribute from HTML Input fields